-I distinctively recall a waitress praising the work while I sipped on my cappuccino three years ago.
+I distinctively recall a waitress praising The Artist’s Way while I sipped on a cappuccino at one of those impossibly cute Amsterdam cafes, three years ago.
 She waved an edition in her hand, telling me about the many insightful exercises in it and how they had freed her from issues she had with creation and art.
 I had so many limiting beliefs about myself; I didn’t even dare to call myself an artist, the girl declared.
 I wouldn’t have given the work a second thought had this waitress not been an art student as well, at a renowned institution in Amsterdam.
 A teacher had recommended it.
 Now, that was a different story.
 If this is good reading for art students, it is also a good material for me, I thought.
 Perhaps one day.

 Finding myself the author’s words

 When speaking of how she recovered a sense of flow in her professional path, Julia Cameron, the author, writes that she had made an early career out of being “Creative in spasms.
 Creative as an act of will and ego.
 Creative on behalf of others.
 Creative, yes, but in spurts, like blood from a severed carotid artery.
 A decade of writing and all I knew was how to make these headlong dashes and hurl myself, against all odds, at the wall of whatever I was writing.
 If creativity was spiritual in any sense, it was only in its resemblance to a crucifixion.
 I fell upon the thorns of prose.
 I bled.”
 Her words immediately resonated with me.
 This had been me in the first years of blogging, to a point that got me questioning if I enjoyed writing at all.